4 Out of 5 Workers Fear Job Loss in 2025: The Great Stay Explained

 Burnout Persists

-Burnout remains a significant employee issue, driven by job insecurity and increased workloads.
+Burnout remains a significant employee issue, driven by job insecurity and increased working hours and workloads.
 The data highlights these challenges:

 • 52% of workers anticipate burnout rates will worsen in 2025.